emprius/emprius-webapp/e2e/README.md

 - Successfully register a new user with valid data
 - Show validation errors for invalid inputs

+#### Tool Management Tests (tool-management.spec.ts)
+- Create a new tool with all fields filled
+- Edit an existing tool
+- Toggle tool availability
+- Form validation for invalid inputs

 For more information, see the [Playwright documentation](https://playwright.dev/docs/intro).

 ## CI/CD Integration